TADebugs/SpeakEasy/PRIVACY_POLICY.md

 **By using SpeakEasy, you acknowledge that you have read and understood this Privacy Policy.
 If you do not agree with any part of this policy, please do not use our app.**

-**This policy is effective as of [Current Date] and applies to all versions of the SpeakEasy mobile application.**
+**This policy is effective as of 9-Aug-2025 and applies to all versions of the SpeakEasy mobile application.**